aston668334/grass-vpn/README.md

 Automated mining for Grass.

 ## Theory
+Use VPNgate vpn as proxy server, then use this IP pool to mining Grass.
-Using web socks to mimic communication between grass extension ans grass server.
+And use web socks to mimic communication between grass extension ans grass server.

 ## Usage
 ### first usage